h-terao/Alopex/README.md

 ### Loggers (loggers.py, *_logger.py)

-Logging is another common routine of deep neural network training.
+Logging is another common routine.

-Alopex provides a simple logger classes such as `ConsoleLogger` and `DiskLogger`.
-The important point is that we can concat multiple loggers using `LoggerCollection` and log summary by calling `log_summary` once.
+Alopex provides some loggers to achieve logging with a few lines.
+Because loggers are designed simply, you can easily implement your own loggers.

-Currently, the following loggers are implemented:
+Currently, Alopex supports the following loggers:
-- LoggerCollection: Treat multiple loggers.
+- LoggerCollection: Concat multiple loggers.
 - ConsoleLogger: Print log on the console.
 - DiskLogger: Dump json formatted log in the disk.
 - CometLogger: Log values to Comet.ml